You Asked, We Answered

 Training with Seawinds varies in cost depending on duration and type of event, time of registration and payment (we have early bird discounts), and whether the student has one of our memberships.
-For local students who can attend our weekly classes, the Level 1 membership ($50 per month) includes access to these classes and and a 20% discount off event registration fees).
+For local students who can attend our weekly classes, the Level 1 membership ($50 per month) includes access to these classes and and a 20% discount off event registration fees and equipment purchases.

 Depending on membership and time of registration, clinics and Seawinds camps range from about $80 to $140 per day of training, including meals.
 Grading events typically involve more focused attention (less students present) and range from $128 per day to $200.

-Check out the membership page to learn about the different membership options we offer, and see our 2021 event prices page for weekend, 5-day, and 7-day camps.
+Check out the membership page to learn about the different membership options we offer.
+Check our 2021 Calandar and booking page for more information on our training opportunities.

 DO I HAVE TO KNOW HOW TO RIDE?

 No!
 While riding ability will be an asset later on, all of the beginner training is done on the ground.
-You need to learn how to shoot before you can climb on a horse with a bow.
+You need to learn how to shoot before you get on a horse with a bow.
 Of course you will need riding experience by this stage also, which is a separate education!
 We can help with that also!